-An interesting thing happened in the financial market this year.
-Most global indices started the 2020 with a bang because most market participants were expecting for a continuation of last year’s gains.
+An interesting thing happened in the financial market in 2020 year.
+Most global indices started the year with a bang because most market participants were expecting for a continuation of last year’s gains.

 What is Buy the Dip Strategy?

 As the name suggests, a buy the dip strategy involves looking at a financial asset whose price has suddenly dropped and buying it.
 By purchasing the asset, you benefit when the price recovers.

 The strategy can be used in all types of assets, including stocks, indices, currencies, and commodities.

 Warren Buffett is a major proponent of buying the dip on American stocks.
 He argues that it is almost impossible to go wrong betting on the US economy because the stock market always recovers.